kjk/volante-obsolete/readme.txt

 What.
 -----

-Volante is an object-oriented, small, fast, free, embeddable database for .NET and Java.
+Volante is a free, small, fast, object-oriented, NoSQL, embeddable database for .NET and Java.

 Origin.
 -------